School Procedures

 • ➡ Classes are designed to group similar ages and levels together and all classes are for enrichment only

-• ➡ We mostly do not allow students to register out of their grade level/age range in order to maintain a positive learning environment with peers, however our classes are designed to accomodate all skill levels and in some cases we will allow a student to register and attend a class dispite being out of their grade level/age range.
+• ➡ We mostly do not allow students to register out of their grade level/age range in order to maintain a positive learning environment with peers, however, our classes are designed to accommodate all skill levels and in some cases, we will allow a student to register and attend a class despite being out of their grade level/age range.
+This does not happen often and is only approved by the CEO

 Attendance